cmeeren/Felicity/DOCUMENTATION.md

 ### Returning 201 or 202

 Call `helper.ReturnCreatedEntity(entity)` to return a proper JSON:API `201 Created` response (automatically supporting sparse fieldsets and includes as usual), or `helper.Return202Accepted()` to return an empty `202 Accepted` response.

+### HTTP preconditions

+The helper shown in the examples above contains methods for checking preconditions (using `ETag`/`Last-Modified` and `If-Match`/`If-Unmodified-Since`).
+See section TODO for more details on precondition validation for POST requests.

+### Execution order

+1. Get the context
+2. Transform the context if specified (see section TODO)
+3. Run the custom operation

 ID lookup operation
 -------------------